lybo/FalconSocial-Test/readme.md

 ### Websocket

 The same as above.
-I you want to check the result you can do a request `http://localhost:3000/get_new_impressions` and see the results.
+If you want to check the result you can do a request `http://localhost:3000/get_new_impressions` and see the results.